Insights

 At this point, Mrs A has been tax resident outside of the UK for three consecutive tax years and, in each of these years, she has had fewer than 60 UK workdays.

 As a consequence, all UK workdays in the entire period are deemed to be non-UK workdays.
-Mrs A is not liable to UK tax on any of the carried interest distribution received.
+Mrs A is not liable to UK tax on any of the carried interest distribution received and there is no requirement to make payments on account.

 Temporary non-residence